-Once upon a time, a plane ticket was an actual piece of paper that you received from a travel agent, at the ticket counter or in the mail; you surrendered part of that paper ticket when you checked in for your flight.
-Nowadays, you receive an electronic ticket instead, with a confirmation code that you can use to quickly access the ticket information stored in your airline's database.
+Once upon a time, a plane ticket was an actual piece of paper that you received from a travel agent, at the ticket counter or in the mail, and you surrendered part of that paper ticket when you checked in for your flight.
+Nowadays, you receive an electronic ticket instead, with a confirmation code that you can use to quickly access the ticket information and personal data, such as flight number and travel agency, stored in your airline's database.

 Checking in With Machines